jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/image.html objectid="assets/img/swinburne-erechtheus-title.jpg" width="75" alt="The title pages from Algernon Charles Swinburne’s Erechtheus (1876)." caption="The title pages from Algernon Charles Swinburne’s Erechtheus (1876). "%}

-The interior splash page in a comic is in many ways analagous to the title page of a tradtional literary work.
+The interior splash page in a comic is in many ways analogous to the title page of a traditional literary work.
 The interior splash page, a standard feature of many mainstream commercial comics, repeats information and partexts found on the cover, such as the publisher, the name of the creators, and the story title.

 {% include feature/image.html objectid="cbp_0910" width="75" alt="A splash page, or title page, from Captain America #193 (January 1976)." caption="A splash page, or title page, from Captain America #193 (January 1976)." %}